Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 I want everybody to get a look at this guy

-are like capacitors, they contain energy from the universe, and when they kill each other by beheading each other, they gain the energy of the person they beheaded until there's only one, and he contains all of the leftover energy, which is the prize, which he gets to die.
+And when they kill each other by beheading each other, they gain the energy of the person they beheaded until there's only one and he contains all of the leftover energy, which is the prize, which he gets to die.

-Wait, so the immortals, though, are not Highlanders, but the Highlander is immortal.
+Wait, so the immortals, though, are not Highlanders, but the but the Highlander is immortal.
+Yes.

 Because he's from